WitnessAngel/witness-angel-cryptolib/docs/flightbox_cli_tutorial.rst

 To encrypt data in a more secure fashion, we'll need some key guardians, called `trustees` in Flightbox.

 The simplest form of trustee is an authenticator, a digital identity for a single person.
-Currently it is represented by a folder containing some metadata and a bunch of keypairs - all protected by the same "passphrase" (a very long password).
+Currentl, it is backed by a keystore folder containing some metadata and a bunch of keypairs - all protected by the same "passphrase" (a very long password).

 The standard way of generating this identity would be to use a standalone program like the mobile application Witness Angel Authenticator (for Android and iOS), and then to publish the public part of this identity to a web registry.